iainharfield/esp_lightDetector/src/README.md

-type "h" to get a list of connamds.
+type "h" to get a list of commands.

+MQTT commands and responses: